alexwlchan/alexwlchan.net/src/_drafts/cloud-costs-report.md

 (There is an organisation-wide billing view, but it's managed by a different team.)

 This report is posted to a shared channel at the start of every month, on the same day of the week as our planning meetings.
-If there is an unexpected jump, we can decide whether to schedule some cost reduction work as part of the next sprint.
+If there is an unexpected jump, we can decide whether to schedule some cost reduction work when we plan the next sprint.

 All the code for this costs report is [on our GitHub][github], under an MIT licence.
 It runs as a Lambda function, triggered by a scheduled CloudWatch Event.

-This report will work if it starts conversations about significant changes in the bill.
+This report is meant to start conversations about significant changes in the bill.
-It started several as I was developing it, and I hope that continues with next month's report.
+It started several as I was developing it, and I hope that continues with future reports.

 [github]: https://github.com/wellcomecollection/platform-infrastructure/tree/c41e6c32e6ddd5d3c6bcd834013e9399c2f3d18c/costs_report